-The more we blog the more we refine our approach, developing our own style as well as learning what works for our audience.
-Most bloggers will admit they look back on their early posts with a bit of a cringe and some even consider deleting them completely but what a waste of your hard work that would be when with a bit of polishing these posts can keep bringing you traffic for years to come.
+The more we blog the more we refine our approach.
+Developing our own style as well as learning what works for our audience.
+Most bloggers will admit they look back on their early posts with a bit of a cringe.
+Some even consider deleting them completely but what a waste of your hard work that would be when revamping an old post can keep bringing you traffic for years to come.

 Try and make time in your schedule to look at one old post a week.
 What little tweaks can you make to get it up to scratch?
 The key areas to consider are:

 Could your post be updated or extended?
 Maybe it could be expanded into more than one post.
 Would it benefit from adding a downloadable resource like a checklist or worksheet.
 Might an infographic better illustrate the information?

 A fresh header image can give a post a new lease of life.
 Not to mention improve your chances of getting traffic from social media.
 Don’t be afraid to look at stock photo sites if photography isn’t your strength.
 Aim for a consistent style across your posts.

 Getting to grips with keywords takes a while so early posts can often use some improvement in their SEO.
 There’s no shortage of tutorials online if you need advice.
 The most important thing is to keep in mind not how you would describe your post but how are people likely to be searching for content like this.